-'''

 COORDINATES geometry ('Xname' [,'Yname' [,'Zname']])

-'''

 In this case, the 'Xname' argument renames the coordinate lying along the horizontal plot axis, and 'Yname' renames the coordinate lying along the vertical plot axis.
 'Zname' renames the extrusion coordinate.
-Names may be quoted strings or unquoted names.
+Names may be quoted strings or unquoted names, and should not contain spaces or special characters like brackets or parentheses.
 Renaming coordinates does not change the fundamental nature of the coordinate system.
 In cylindrical geometries, for example, the radial coordinate will continue to be the radial coordinate, even if you name it "Z".